 Our clinical trial services business segment is headquartered at the Research Triangle Park (RTP) in Durham, North Carolina.
-We provide a flexible range of traditional contract staffing, drug safety monitoring, and regulatory consulting to pharmaceutical, biotechnology and medical device companies, as well as contract research organization (CRO) customers.
+We primarily provide traditional contract staffing and outsourcing services, as well as drug safety monitoring and regulatory consulting to pharmaceutical, biotechnology and medical device companies, as well as contract research organization (CRO) customers.
 We market these services through multiple brand offerings that have allowed us to establish a significant geographic footprint in the U.S. along with an important presence in the European market.